Soyuz-project/Frontend/README.md

-   With frontend events,                   And pluggable parts, triggered on the backend side           working as applications ═════════════════════════════           ═══════════════════════
+   With frontend custom events,            And pluggable schema parts, triggered on the backend side           working as applications ═════════════════════════════           ═══════════════════════